Featured in The Washington Post

 Ready for things to be different?

 Whether you're setting up a first device, tired of daily battles, worried it's gone too far, or want your child to thrive with technology — I can help.
 One 45-minute session.
 Concrete strategies.
-A plan built around YOUR family.
+A plan built around your family.

 Personal gaming recovery 12 years school expertise Available this week